eadanfahey/blog/content/posts/crypto4.md

 ## The UTXO set

 Recall that the UTXO set is the set of all unspent transaction outputs in the blockchain.
-There are two ways we can go about implementing this set:
+There are two ways we can go about constructing this set:

-  1. Scanning through the entire blockchain collecting all unspent transaction outputs each time we need the UTXO set.
+  1. Scanning through the entire blockchain and collecting all unspent transaction outputs each time we need the UTXO set.
   2. Maintain the UTXO set alongside the blockchain which we update each time a new block is added to the blockchain.

 We will go for the second option as it saves us from having to compute the UTXO set each time we need to for example send coins or check someone's balance.
-I also found it easier to implement elegantly.
-Continuing or type driven approach to development, let's specify the interface to the `Utxo` module.
+Also, it allows for a more elegant implementation.
+Continuing our type driven approach to development, let's specify the interface to the `Utxo` module.

 {{% marginnote %}}[`src/utxo.mli`](https://github.com/eadanfahey/ORaiml/blob/part4_transactions/src/utxo.mli){{% /marginnote %}}